 Have an AV specialist onboard

-Having a dedicated personnel to handle your sound and AV equipment can reduce your equipment failure rate by half.
+Having dedicated personnel to handle your sound and AV equipment can reduce your equipment failure rate by half.
 As trained professionals, sound and AV engineers know how to use the equipment optimally.
 If a dedicated specialist cannot be hired, you can get yourself or any staff trained on the basics.
-The training can be to understand safe operation of all your equipment.
+The training can be to understand the safe operation of all your equipment.

 Signup for an Annual Maintenance Contract

 Having an Annual Maintenance Contract (AMC) with your AV integrator is extremely beneficial.
 Anytime the auditorium sound system fails, you can contact your AV integrator for professional assistance.
 Many integrators offer comprehensive AMC plans that cover repair costs, provision of standby equipment, on-site assistance, and even extended warranty.
-An AMC plan is a good way to care of your equipment and extend its usage cycle.
+An AMC plan is a good way to care for your equipment and extend its usage cycle.